-A biologist graduating from the University of Indonesia, Wahyuni started to work as a part time translator for a professor of rheumatology at Cipto Mangunkusumo Hospital in 1994 while at the same time she was volunteering for Konphalindo, an NGO that advocated forestry and environmental issue in Indonesia.
-There she helped the publication section.
+A biologist by training at the University of Indonesia, Depok, Wahyuni started to work as a part time translator for a professor of rheumatology at Cipto Mangunkusumo Hospital, Jakarta after her graduation in 1993.
+At the same time she was volunteering for Konphalindo, an NGO that advocated forestry and environmental issue in Indonesia where she was in involved in the publication section.

-A year later she joined a patent bureau as biochemical patent translator.
-In early 1997, she jumped to Pusat Data Analisa Tempo, a company of the government banned TEMPO news magazine, as a translator for its website Tempo Interaktif.
-When TEMPO news magazine was republished she worked as the copyeditor for the magazine.
-In late 1999 she was back to Tempo Interaktif as a translator.
+A year later, Wahyuni joined a patent bureau in Jakarta and worked as biochemical patent translator.
+She finished The Writing School, Singapore in 1996.
+In early 1997, she moved to Pusat Data Analisa Tempo and joined as a translator for Tempo Interaktif.
+When TEMPO news magazine was republished, she worked as a copyeditor for the magazine until late 1999.
 In the meantime, she did some translation projects for Institut Studi Arus Informasi; IACA World Awareness Children’s Museum, Glens Falls, New York; and Deutsche Gesselschaft fuer Technische Zusammenarbeit (GTZ).
-Two years later, she moved to Bali to join a travel agency and worked as content editor for one year.
+Two years later, moving to Bali she joined a tour operator and worked as content editor for one year.

 From 2002-2003, Wahyuni was a full-time freelance writer and translator.
-She did translation projects for Danish Red Cross in Jakarta; International Republican Institute, President Translation Service Group International in Taipei, Taiwan; Yayasan Uli Peduli, PT Unilever; Friedrich Naumann Stiftung Jakarta; PT Roche Indonesia; Erlangga Publishing; Voice of Indonesian Human Rights; Bina Desa; Yayasan Kalyanamitra; Bali Advertiser; Pustaka Primatama that published Karl May’s books in Bahasa Indonesia.
-She also translated some books from English into Bahasa Indonesia and contributed articles to newspapers and magazines.
+She did translation projects for Danish Red Cross in Jakarta; International Republican Institute, President Translation Service Group International in Taipei, Taiwan; Yayasan Uli Peduli, PT Unilever; Friedrich Naumann Stiftung, Jakarta; PT Roche Indonesia; Erlangga Publishing; Voice of Indonesian Human Rights; Bina Desa; Yayasan Kalyanamitra; Bali Advertiser; and Pustaka Primatama that published Karl May’s books in Bahasa Indonesia.
+She also translated several books from English into Bahasa Indonesia, edited some books, and contributed articles to newspapers and magazines.
 All of her printed articles and translated books can be viewed at http://writerwkamah.com/category/portfolio/